 Pests and Diseases

 Mealybugs, spider mites, and cochineal might attack it.
-It is also attacked by fruit flies and moths.
+Keep an eye on fruit flies and moths as well.

-Too much water or cold causes rotting.
+In diseases, worry about root rot and stem rot — too much water or cold causes rotting.
+Prickly pear cactus is a succulent, so water it moderately.
 As soon as you detect the softening of tissues, remove the rotten part and treat the infected part with fungicide.

 You’ll know that the prickly pear is ready for harvest when the fruit loses all its prickly spikes.
 Great news as it’ll be easier to harvest it!
 Another indication of ripened fruit is the color changing from green to yellow or solid red.
 Also, the ripe fruits feel firm when pressed.
 Just don’t apply too much pressure and wear protective gloves.